samuelhbne/vpn-launchpad/README.md

 ```

-Local proxy management tool usage:
+Local proxy management tool usage: ./lproxy [options]

-* ./lproxy-build         -- Build a proxy server running localy on Pi box with SOCKS, HTTP and DNS support.
+* --build         -- Build a proxy server running localy on Pi box with SOCKS, HTTP and DNS support.
-* ./lproxy-status        -- Check the proxy server running status and the proxy settings.
+* --status        -- Check the proxy server running status and the proxy settings.
-* ./lproxy-purge         -- Purge the running proxy server from Pi box.
+* --purge         -- Purge the running proxy server from Pi box.

 Note: A VPS must be built first before local proxy building.